MichielStock/STMO/chapters/00.Introduction/00-GetGoingWithJulia.md

 ### Pluto
 Pluto is a lightweight, reactive notebook for Julia, with a lot of useful features: https://github.com/fonsp/Pluto.jl

+During STMO, Jupyter notebooks will be used during the exercises, while Pluto will be used for the project.

 ### Visualization in Julia
 Plots are really straightforward in Julia: